netdata/netdata/docs/observability-centralization-points/logs-centralization-points-with-systemd-journald/passive-journal-centralization-with-encryption-using-self-signed-certificates.md

 This helps to also automate the distribution of the certificates to your servers (it generates a new bash script for each of your servers, which includes everything required, including the certificates).

-We suggest to keep this script and all the involved certificates at the journals centralization server, in the directory `/etc/ssl/systemd-journal`, so that you can make future changes as required.
-If you prefer to keep the certificate authority and all the certificates at a more secure location, just use the script on that location.
+We suggest keeping this script and all the involved certificates at the journal centralization server, in the directory `/etc/ssl/systemd-journal`, so that you can make future changes as required.
+If you prefer to keep the certificate authority and all the certificates at a more secure location, use the script on that location.

 On the server that will issue the certificates (usually the centralization server), do the following: